Postlagerkarte/blazor-dragdrop/README.md

 </Dropzone>
 ```

-Only allow limited itmes in a Dropzone: (executes the give accept func before accepting the draggable)
+Only allow limited items in a Dropzone: (executes the give accept func before accepting the draggable)

 ```html
 <Dropzone MaxItems="2">